rkrawczyk9/Cinema4D-Scripts/README.md

-# Cinema4D-Scripts
+# Cinema4D Scripts

-Feel free to use any of these!
+Here are some scripts I've made for my own use.
+Feel free to use them too!

 generate_books_2.py             Creates instances of a book to fit my bookshelf.